Last Updated on

 Is it Normal for Babies to Get Hiccups?

 Newborn hiccups are caused by reflexive spasms of the diaphragm muscle which makes up the base of the rib cage and helps in breathing.
 They usually continue for about a minute to a couple of hours but are completely harmless as well as painless.
 When your baby’s organ systems grow to maturity, hiccups will naturally reduce.
-Funnily enough, your baby will find their hiccups as a source of joy or amusement at the sounds coming from their body.
+Funnily enough, your baby will find his hiccups as a source of joy or amusement at the sounds coming from his body.
 Take a cue from your little one and relax as hiccups aren’t problematic for a baby in most cases.
 There are multiple reasons for babies to get hiccups.
 Let us look at some of them.

-Why do Babies get Hiccups?
+Why Do Babies Get Hiccups?

 While hiccups are not a cause for concern most of the time, occasionally they might be caused due to some underlying conditions your baby might have.
 Hiccups have multiple triggers that can set them off.
 In the womb, hiccups appear when the foetus swallows too much amniotic fluid, but after birth, it is most likely caused by one of the following:

-- Breathing too much air at once: babies that drink milk from bottles are likely to have hiccups as they swallow a lot of air along with the milk.
+- Breathing too much air at once: Babies that drink milk from bottles are likely to have hiccups as they swallow a lot of air along with the milk.
 The influx of excess air results in bloating and the diaphragm is forced to spasm, just like in overfeeding.

-- Irritants in the atmosphere: as babies have a delicate windpipe, excess chemicals in the air like dust, pollutants, concentrated smells and vehicle exhausts can make them start coughing.
+- Irritants in the atmosphere: As babies have a delicate windpipe, excess chemicals in the air like dust, pollutants, concentrated smells and vehicle exhausts can make them start coughing.
 If the coughing continues for too long, the pressure exerted on the diaphragm leads to contractions and, consequently, hiccups.

 - Asthma: Asthma complications in your baby can also cause hiccups.
 This is because the bronchi in the lungs can swell up due to inflammation, reducing the influx of air into the lungs.
 This results in wheezing, causing diaphragm spasms, and thereby hiccups.

-- Allergic reactions: an allergic reaction involving the food pipe could cause it to inflame or swell up.
+- Allergic reactions: An allergic reaction involving the food pipe could cause it to inflame or swell up.
 The diaphragm reacts to this but contracts rapidly, causing hiccups.
 The baby might be allergic to milk proteins, as the allergy might be caused at any point if the mother changes her diet, altering the chemical balance of her breast milk.

-- Changes in temperature: occasionally, changes in temperature in the stomach region of the baby’s body can cause the diaphragm muscles to spasm.
+- Changes in temperature: Occasionally, changes in temperature in the stomach region of the baby’s body can cause the diaphragm muscles to spasm.
 For example, feeding the baby cold milk followed immediately by hot baby food is known to trigger hiccups.

-- Gastroesophageal reflux: sometimes, the baby can have a condition where the stomach contents move back into the food pipe.
+- Gastroesophageal reflux: Sometimes, the baby can have a condition where the stomach contents move back into the food pipe.
 This is known as gastroesophageal reflux.
 It is usually observed in babies who have a problem with the sphincter muscle separating the stomach from the oesophagus.
 This reverse flow of food irritates the oesophageal nerve endings, stimulating the diaphragm to contract rapidly, causing hiccups.
 While hiccups themselves do not indicate Gastroesophageal reflux, consistent hiccups along with other symptoms such as crying, crankiness and excessive spitting up is a reason to visit the doctor.

-How to Stop Baby Hiccups?
+How to Stop Baby Hiccups